djangocon/djangocon-us-docs/tasks.md

 ## Registration

-- [ ] Reset the hello@djangocon.us mailing list
+- [x] Reset the hello@djangocon.us mailing list
 - [ ] Determine which events will use the DjangoCon US registration system
 - [ ] Determine which events will use something else like Eventbrite
-- [ ] Determine this year's conference prices
+- [x] Determine this year's conference prices
-- [ ] Update the registration pages with prices etc
+- [x] Update the registration pages with prices etc
 - [ ] Make sure the registration system supports Unicode characters
-- [ ] Make the registration page "looks" better
+- [x] Make the registration page "looks" better
-- [ ] Add a registration FAQ to the registration menu
+- [x] Add a registration FAQ to the registration menu
 - [ ] Help answer misc emails to the registration mailing list

 ## Talks

-- [ ] Reset the djangocon-pc@googlegroups.com mailing list
+- [x] Reset the reviewers@djangocon.us mailing list
-- [ ] Update the call for proposal pages
+- [x] Update the call for proposal pages
-- [ ] Enable talk proposals on the site
+- [x] Enable talk proposals on the site
 - [ ] Review proposals
 - [ ] Provide proposal feedback
 - [ ] Draft & send the accept/decline emails
-- [ ] Save those emails in this repo for future reference
+- [x] Save those emails in this repo for future reference
 - [ ] Determine the talk schedule
 - [ ] Publish the talk schedule
 - [ ] Email all speakers with A/V requirements etc before DjangoCon US